-- Throughput can be modified to meet specific raw gas mixes. - The processing facility will be powered by natural gas from the West Pecos Gas Field.
-However, it has the flexibility to be modified and operated using different energy sources, such as solar power. - Gas production will be achieved by commingling the natural gas wells in the West Pecos Gas Field, which contain varying grades of helium. - The Company will be focused on increasing volumes of raw gas with a combination of downhole solutions and adding compressors to the collection system, reducing bottlenecks and pigging the line to allow optimized gas flows. - DME's helium processing facility is specifically designed to handle the co-production of helium and hydrogen gases. - The helium processing facility has the capability to process helium with varying grades ranging from 0.03% to 11%.
+- Throughput is modified to meet specific raw gas mixes. - The processing facility is powered by natural gas from the West Pecos Gas Field.
+However, it has the flexibility to be modified and operated using different energy sources, such as solar power. - Gas production is achieved by commingling the natural gas wells in the West Pecos Gas Field, which contain varying grades of helium. - The Company is focused on increasing volumes of raw gas with a combination of downhole solutions and adding compressors to the collection system, reducing bottlenecks and pigging the line to allow optimized gas flows. - DME's helium processing facility can handle the coproduction of helium and hydrogen gases. - The helium processing facility has the capability to process helium with varying grades ranging from 0.03% to 11%.